 As I get older, what I’m most interested in is building up collagen.
 At-home microneedling devices — of which there are hundreds of models on the market — promise just that, and much more.
 Beauty experts are even claiming that “dermarolling” is the single most powerful way to prevent new lines and wrinkles from forming.

-But do these strange, somewhat scary looking contraptions live up to their claims?
+Do these strange, somewhat scary looking, contraptions live up to their claims?
 It’s a prickly question that I set out to answer.

-To summarize, microneedling is performed by rubbing a device covered with hundreds of tiny needles over the skin, thus causing small wounds in the outermost layers of the dermis.
+Microneedling is performed by rubbing a device covered with hundreds of tiny needles over the skin causing small wounds in the outermost layers of the dermis.
 These microchannels stimulate the body to produce collagen, the protein that gives the skin its elasticity, and also allow serums and other topical products to be better absorbed.

 The concept fascinates me, but my feeling before I started researching this article was that the rewards aren’t worth the risk.

-“I don’t think they work well,” says Dr. Peredo.
+“I don’t think they work well,” says Peredo.
 “To be honest, I don’t think people should use them.
-I’ve actually had patients come in with injuries, scars and indentations from using the devices incorrectly or too aggressively.”
+I’ve actually had patients come in with injuries, scars, and indentations from using the devices incorrectly or too aggressively.”

-Yet while Dr. Peredo is wary of cheap, at-home microneedling devices, she does see benefits in the treatment when it’s performed by experts.
-At her busy practice in Upper East Side Manhattan, she often combines platelet-rich plasma facials — also known as vampire facials — with microneedling to promote healing and help the growth factors penetrate deeper into the skin.
+While Peredo is wary of cheap, at-home microneedling devices, she does see benefits in the treatment when it’s performed by experts.
+At her busy practice in Upper East Side Manhattan, she often combines platelet-rich plasma (PRP) facials — also known as vampire facials — with microneedling to promote healing and help the growth factors penetrate deeper into the skin.

 The key difference between a do-it-yourself microneedling kit and the medical grade devices that professionals use: home devices are not as invasive, and have much smaller needles than those used in a dermatologist or plastic surgeon’s office.

-If you still want to try it, Dr. Peredo says to think of it as a substitution for a facial.
+If you still want to try it, Peredo advises that think of it as a substitution for a facial.
 “Your expectation should be to end up with a nice glow.
 If you are hoping to smooth your skin tone or get rid of acne scarring, you will most probably be disappointed.”

 - Make sure you are using disposable needles.